mF2C/cau-client/README.md

 java -jar cau-client.jar 127.0.0.1:46400 127.0.0.1:46410

-The CAU client is bundled with the Fog CA public key which is used in the certificate path for the newly signed certificate.
+The CAU client is bundled with the Fog and Untrust CA certificates which are used as appropriate in the certificate path for the newly signed certificates.
+For IT1, the Untrust CA is used to issue new agent certificates.